A NSW Government website

 If you need to rearrange your project’s budget, you should apply for a budget variation.

-Trust Administration will direct you how to prepare your financial report in the Trust's Grant Management System closer to the time of reporting.
+Trust Administration will direct you on how to prepare your financial report in the Trust's Grant Management System closer to the time of reporting.

 Other documents